lowply/lowply.github.io/_posts/2020-10-10-moving-to-jekyll.md

 In addition, Jekyll has become so much better than when I tried it last time.
 What I'm excited the most is the [switch to sassc](https://github.com/jekyll/jekyll-sass-converter/releases/tag/v2.0.0) in [Jekyll 4](https://github.com/jekyll/jekyll/blob/master/History.markdown#400--2019-08-19).
 Sass compilation is much faster.

 GitHub releases [github/pages-gem](https://github.com/github/pages-gem), which is the [recommended way](https://jekyllrb.com/docs/github-pages/) to build GitHub Pages.
-[But it doesn't support Jekyll 4 yet](https://github.com/github/pages-gem/issues/651) so I didn't use it.
+[But it doesn't support Jekyll 4 yet](https://github.com/github/pages-gem/issues/651) so I didn't use it [^jekyll4].
 Instead, I did `gem "jekyll"` like this:

 ```ruby
 source "https://rubygems.org"